Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

 So far, that mostly included his private life, which he kept locked tight.
 But people were about to find out a scandalous detail.

-25. He Has A Much-Younger Wife
+25. He Had A Much-Younger Wife

 Hackman’s love life might have finally settled down, but he still had a lot of growing up to do.

-26. Wes Anderson Wanted Him
+29. Wes Anderson Wanted Him

 When coming up with the dysfunctional family’s patriarch, Anderson wrote the part specifically with Hackman in mind.
 But when he reached out to Hackman to do the film, Anderson got the shock of his life.

-27. He Rejected His Most Famous Part
+30. He Rejected His Most Famous Part

 Yet there might have been a more heartbreaking reason for his rejection.

-28. He Was Scared For His Family
+31. He Was Scared For His Family

 In a New York Times interview later on, Hackman confessed that his initial reluctance to take on the part of Royal was because he did resemble the character, and he was ashamed of it.
-He said that he had treated his ex-wife Faye Maltese and even their children with a similar disdain to the Tenenbaum father, and didn’t want them getting upset when they watched the movie.
+He said that he had treated his ex-wife Faye Maltese and even their children with a similar disdain as the Tenenbaum father, and didn’t want them getting upset when they watched the movie.

 Or, that’s what he said.
 Anderson had yet another explanation.

-29. He Had Selfish Reasons
+32. He Had Selfish Reasons

 But when it came to stubbornness, Hackman was about to meet his match.

-30. He Finally Gave In
+33. He Finally Gave In

 Of course, we all know that Gene Hackman eventually did join the Royal Tenenbaums, mostly because—even after considering replacements such as Michael Caine and Gene Wilder—Wes Anderson wouldn’t give up on having Hackman in his film.
 As Anderson admitted, “I just kept bothering him.
 I wore him down”.